Farmhouse/fhp2-drugs-and-daydreams/README.md

 He told us that he and his wife, Celeste, had crossed the country on motorcycles, and were helped by the kindness of strangers.
 Since then, he and his wife have taken every opportunity to offer their own help to those who might need it.

 His home was nestled into the woods, a view of the ocean through the trees.
 He and his wife had plans that evening to cook a dinner for their daughter and her partner, and for his wife’s aunt who was visiting from Baltimore.
-His wife immediately hugged us.
-She would be happy to add some veggie burgers to the meal.
+His wife immediately hugged us and said she would be happy to add some veggie burgers to the meal.

 The bedroom we’re led to is full of Naval awards, college degrees, shipbuilding honors, and books.
 Books on gardening, several F. Scott Fitzgerald volumes, books on feminism, a collection of books about several different religions and spiritualities.